lucaslaurent04/aru/tapu_backups/README_API.md

 ### POST _/status_

-Get the status of the b2 host.
+Get the status of the backups host.

 #### Request Headers